Standard procedure for GST profiteering complaints soon

 If the complaints have merit, the respective committees would refer the cases for further investigation to the DGS.

 "An SoP is being worked out to enable expeditious resolution of consumer complaints.
-The effort would be to ensure that only complaints which have merit are passed on to the DGS," the source told.
+The effort would be to ensure that only complaints which have merit are passed on to the DGS," the source told PTI.

 Once the complaints are referred to the DGS, the directorate is required to study balance sheet, profit and loss account, GST returns and details of invoice wise outward taxable supplies made by the company.